MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/ilogger.md

 }
 ```

-If any other type is used as a scope, it's stored under the property `Scope` in Application Insights telemetry.
+If any other type is used as a scope, it gets stored under the property `Scope` in Application Insights telemetry.
 In the following example, `TraceTelemetry` has a property called `Scope` that contains the scope.

 ```csharp
     using (_logger.BeginScope("hello scope"))